normseth/ci-demo/doc/readme.md

 * Chef-zero on the target node (as initialized by Test Kitchen) requires a lot of faking and stubbing if I want to test multiple nodes in concert.
 * No option using chef-zero is viable as a Production solution.

 On the other hand, it's pretty easy to programmatically load objects into chef server, and I can point to a chef server based on environment settings.
-If I let nodes populate themselves on bootstrap, I can load cookbooks, roles, environments and data bags by script.
-This should give me both consistent policies and flexibility.
-The biggest complication will be if I want to re-point the CI nodes from one Chef instance to another.
-I think I can manage that pretty easily by re-bootstrapping them.
+This should make it pretty easy to switch between hosted enterprise and local chef zero instance, giving me both consistent policies and flexibility.

+I need to take two steps as preparation:
+1. Export nodes and clients as JSON after bootstrapping.
+2. Export vaults and data bags (in their encrypted forms) as JSON after uploading them.

+Then, when I want to switch from hosted to local mode:
+1. Start chef-zero using ```knife serve``` and load cookbooks, data bags, environments, nodes, clients and roles.
+2. Use ```knife bootstrap``` to "re-bootstrap" the buildmaster and buildlave01 nodes.
+Because of the way bootstrapping works, the only thing in the chef-client configuration that gets changed is the URL of the chef server.

 As a side-benefit, if I'm concerned about controlling access to my authoritative chef server(s), loading programmitically (and, say, triggering it based on a git check-in and tag) is right in line with the goal locking down that access.